dantasfiles/dantasfiles.github.io/_cornell/pubpol.md

 - *How the Other Half Eats: The Untold Story of Food and Inequality in America* by Priya Fielding-Singh
 - *The Once and Future Worker: A Vision for the Renewal of Work in America* by Oren Cass
 - *Bottlenecks: A New Theory of Equal Opportunity* by Joseph Fishkin
 - *Friends and Fortunes: Social Capital Inequality in America* by Cornwell et al.

+**Intro. to Public Policy** `PUBPOL 2301 (fa26)`
+- *Public Policy: Politics, Analysis & Alternatives* by Michael E. Kraft and Scott R. Furlong

 ## Junior level